-Development Review Types of Projects Review Authority Contents Administrative Sketch Plan Renovation / Construction Renovation, addition to or construction of a one- to two-family structure (up to 4 units).
+Development Review Types of Projects Review Authority Contents Administrative Sketch Plan Renovation / Construction Renovation, addition to or construction of a one- to two-family structure or any residential structure up to 3,500 SF.
 Construction of a new accessory structure.
 Change in building height that does not add floor area.
 Projects that involve minor modifications and do not require special land use or variance.
 Minor modifications are defined are a change to an existing building that does not increase the footprint by more than 25%.
-Re-Use / Re-Occupancy Re-use, re-occupancy or existing multi-family structures that do not require site modifications.
-Temporary Uses Temporary uses and structures (including outdoor sales and dining).
+Temporary Uses Temporary Uses and structures (including outdoor sales and dining).
 Exterior Site Improvements Change in building height that does not add floor area.
 Infrastructure and paving improvements including sidewalks and pathways.
 Landscape updates, including but not limited to excavating, filling, removing soil.
-Non-structural architectural design changes to non-residential uses.
-Modification, resurfacing or expansion of existing off-street parking, stacking spaces or loading and unloading areas less than 10%.
+Non-structural architectural design changes to nonresidential uses.
+Modification, resurfacing or expansion of existing offstreet parking, stacking spaces or loading and unloading areas less than 10%.
 Construction, relocation or erection of signs, screening walls, fences, walls, waste receptacles, sidewalks, antennas, lights, poles, cooling/heating or other mechanical equipment.
 Modifications to comply with accessibility requirements.
 Building Official / Zoning Administrator / City Planner Plans must be drawn to scale.
 See criteria listed in the following sections.
 Additional requirements are at the discretion of the Zoning Administrator or their designee.
 Planning Commission Site Plan New Construction Projects that involve (not minor) new construction.
 Special Planning Process Projects that involve a special land use, variance and Planned Unit Development.
-Intensified Uses Change of use to a more intensive use, which may result in changes in parking, hours of operation, physical character of the site Planning Commission Plans require a certified land survey stamped and sealed by a licensed architect/engineer/build er/land surveyor and landscape architect.
+Intensified Uses Per Zoning Administrator discretion, projects that involve a change of use to a more intensive use, which may result in changes in parking, hours of operation, physical character of the site.
+Planning Commission Plans require a certified land survey stamped and sealed by a licensed architect/engineer/build er/land surveyor and landscape architect.